vidyamantra/moodle-mod_virtualclass/README.md

 Description

-Virtualclass activities are used to schedule whiteboard session with screen sharing, audio, video and chat which require advance booking.
+Virtualclass activities are used to easy online learning software with whiteboard, screen sharing, audio, video and text chat which require advance booking.

 Each activity is offered in one or more identical sessions.